 The theatre shows can be watched by all, but in my opinion grown-ups will enjoy the ‘Festival of the Lion King’ show and the ‘Jedi training – trials of the temple’ show more than the others.
 The Festival of the Lion King is a colourful extravaganza with stage performances by a talented group of singers, dancers, and acrobats.
 Grand floats add their bit to a show at Hong Kong Disneyland that lingers in your memory.

 ‘Mickey and the Wondrous Book Show’ has funny moments with Mickey Mouse getting stuck in a book and Olaf getting stuck outside.
 The songs are in English, but the theatrical part of the show is in Chinese with sub-titles appearing on screens to the side.

 If you have really young kids, you shouldn’t miss the parades for anything because it’s an opportunity to see most of the Disney characters in one place.
 Most people like to watch the fireworks, but my husband, teenage daughter, and I didn’t approve of the pollution they caused – Disney should consider replacing the fireworks with a sound and light show or a water fountain show I feel.

 OTHER ATTRACTIONS AT HONG KONG DISNEYLAND

-Go down a river where cute little elephants bathe in the water while very lifelike crocs sunbathe on the banks (Jungle River Cruise).
-Cool off in water shooting out of geysers every few minutes (Geyser Gulch) or leaky totem poles (Liki-Tikis).
+Go down a river where cute little elephant dummies shoot jets of water while very lifelike crocs sunbathe on the banks (Jungle River Cruise).
+Cool off in water splashing out of geysers every few minutes (Geyser Gulch) or leaky totem poles (Liki-Tikis).